Yousluv/Marketing-Sales-Analysis/README.md

 - Birmingham has the lowest engagements at 237,874, but still shows significant activity.
 - Run city-specific campaigns tailored to local trends in London and Manchester, while offering special incentives for Birmingham.

-3.2.
-What is the conversion rate by city?
+2. What is the conversion rate by city?
-- Birmingham: 28%
+1. Birmingham: 28%
-- Manchester: 22%
+2. Manchester: 22%
--London: 17%
+3. London: 17%

 ![](conversion_rate.png)

 Insights:
-•	Birmingham had the highest conversion rate (28%), indicating a highly action-oriented audience.
+-	Birmingham had the highest conversion rate (28%), indicating a highly action-oriented audience.
-•	Manchester had a moderate conversion rate (22%), showing good engagement and conversion potential.
+-	Manchester had a moderate conversion rate (22%), showing good engagement and conversion potential.
-•	London had the lowest conversion rate (17%), despite high engagement, suggesting room for optimization.
+-	London had the lowest conversion rate (17%), despite high engagement, suggesting room for optimization.
 Recommendations:
-•	Invest more in Birmingham to maximize returns, given its strong conversion rate.
+-	Invest more in Birmingham to maximize returns, given its strong conversion rate.
-•	Optimize London’s conversion strategies to maximize its high engagement coverage.
+-	Optimize London’s conversion strategies to maximize its high engagement coverage.
-•	Personalize campaigns for each city based on their unique conversion behavior.
+-	Personalize campaigns for each city based on their unique conversion behavior.
-•	Analyze London’s conversion barriers to improve performance and address issues in the user journey.
+-	Analyze London’s conversion barriers to improve performance and address issues in the user journey.

-**4.0 Device Performance:**
+**Device Performance:**
-4.1	How do ad performances compare across different devices (mobile, desktop, tablet)?
+1. How do ad performances compare across different devices (mobile, desktop, tablet)?
 Impressions: Impressions: Mobile drives the most impressions (8,845,239)
 Clicks: Mobile has the highest clicks (92,766)
 Conversions: Desktop has the highest conversions (21,310)